Comment on page

 Pathways should be easy to maintain to prevent cracks, gaps, or bumps.

-Weather and regular use can cause surfaces to become extremely uneven over time, creating unnecessary hazards that can then cause people to trip and/or fall.
-Sometimes the slightest bump (even a half inch) can cause a wheel or foot to get caught, potentially throwing someone’s balance off.
+Weather and regular use can cause surfaces to become uneven over time, creating unnecessary hazards that cause people to trip and/or fall.
+Sometimes, the slightest bump (even a half inch) can cause a wheel or foot to get caught, potentially throwing someone’s balance off.

 Thoughtful and thorough lighting is necessary for safe and easy navigation of pathways at night or in dark areas (under the cover of trees, stairwells, etc).
 The objective should be to minimize shadows.
-Placement of light sources is important for people to be able to maintain focus on where they are going.
-Positioning is crucial to help users avoid looking directly toward a light source, as that can cause glare and become a barrier.
+The placement of light sources is essential for people to focus on where they are going.
+Positioning is crucial to help users avoid looking directly toward a light source, which can cause glare and become a barrier.

 Recommended: indirect and low lighting: